Counting the (housing) cost in China By Reuters - Up News Info

 1/ HOUSING COSTS

+China’s October new home prices fell 0.2% month-on-month, the biggest decline since February 2015, data on Monday showed.
+And the outlook isn’t bright, if desperate developers flood the market with discounted stock.

 It bodes ill for a sector comprising a quarter of the world’s No 2 economy.
-It’s also a bad omen for consumption, seen slowing down in figures due Monday.
+It’s also a bad omen for consumption although latest data shows retail sales accelerated in October.
+China housing market feels squeeze from credit woes, https://fingfx.thomsonreuters.com/gfx/mkt/lgvdwnoropo/Pasted%20image%201636609085803.png

 2/ TWITTER FUN